 Hard at work, testing the Merrell Moab WP.

 The Moab 2 uses an EVA midsole with a nylon shank, so they are supportive without being super soft.
-If you prefer a more cushioned ride, you might want to check out the Sky Arkali, our Top Pick for comfort.
+If you prefer a more cushioned ride, you might want to check out our Top Pick for comfort.

 It is worth noting that Merrell is the only brand that we found to run a bit short.
 With a thin sock we were okay with our normal size shoe most of the time, but wearing a thick sock made our toes feel quite cramped.
 We also noticed the shortness of these shoes on hikes with extended downhills, when our toes hit the front of the toe box.
 Checking online, this seems to be consistent with other user reviews, so if your feet are between sizes you may want to size up a half size.
-Merrell does offer this shoe in a Wide model, so it also worth a look if you have wide feet.
-The Keen Targhee III Low, which is similar in style to the Moab 2, but has a wider cut, may be a good option for those with a wider foot or who like more room in a shoe.
+Merrell does offer this shoe in a Wide model, so it also worth a look if you have wide feet or like more room in a shoe.

 The slightly long Salomon 3 Ultra X vs the slightly short Merrell Moab 2 Waterproof.